satwik6941/ASEB-seating-arrangement/README.md

 ## 📄 Description

 The **seating_pandas** branch automates the seating arrangement process for exams at Amrita Vishwa Vidyapeetham, Bangalore.
 By uploading a CSV file, the code generates the seating arrangement efficiently and accurately.
-This project supports the arrangement of seating for the seven B-Tech courses mentioned in the main branch:
+This project supports the arrangement of seating for the seven B-Tech courses mentioned below:
 - 💻 CSE (Computer Science Engineering)
 - 🤖 AIE (Artificial Intelligence Engineering)
 - 📊 AID (Artificial Intelligence and Data Science)